mehradmrt/UCM-AgBot-ROS2/README.md

 # **RoMu4o: A Robotic Manipulation Unit for Orchard Operations**

 RoMu4o, is a robotic manipulation unit for orchard operations, designed to provide an autonomous solution for continuous orchard monitoring.
-This robotic system is capable of navigating unstructured agricultural environments for proximal hyperspectral leaf sensing.
+This robotic system is capable of navigating unstructured agricultural environments for crop monitoring and proximal hyperspectral leaf sensing.
 The hardware is comprised of 1) 6-DOF robotic manipulator 2) RGBD camera 3) two-finger gripper end-effector integrated with a hyperspectral sensing system 4) an independent VIS-NIR light source for referencing and self-calibration 5) crawler-type ground robot 6) electric and control boxes, hardware drivers, portable batteries, processing unit, Ethernet hub, and auxiliary hardware needed for the UGV's navigation.

 <img src=".tmp/RoMu4o.png" alt="RoMu4o Hardware" width="400" title="RoMu4o Hardware"/>